littledata/shopify-tracker/README.md

 Default: `false` (boolean)

+**trackReplaceState**

+For Single Page Applications, where the URL changes without a new page load our script will track a new page view.
+Change this setting to `true` to trigger a new page view also on `history.replaceState` (which would not normally signify a change of page).

+Default: `false` (boolean)

 **cookiesToTrack** (Segment only)

 Grab the values from an array of named cookies and pass them as traits on Segment identify calls.

 Example: `['iterableEmailCampaignId]` (array)